malinali-app/trad/README.md

 # **trad**
-*A Dart-based CLI for translation & localization.*
+*A Dart-based CLI for free translation & localization.*

 ---
 ## **How It Works**